Sharuchakalaka7/ArduinoSensors/README.md

 #### Hardware Components:
 1. Ensure you have a working Arduino UNO board
-2. Connect a DHT11 sensor to the Arduino UNO
+2. Connect all your sensors to the Arduino UNO board appropriately
+   - For instance, to connect the DHT11 Temperature and Humidity module:
       - DHT11 Data -> Arduino digital pin (e.g., pin 4)
       - DHT11 VCC -> Arduino 5V
       - DHT11 GND -> Arduino GND
-3. Hook up your connectivity module: see the [ESPBiPort Installation section](https://github.com/Sharuchakalaka7/ESPBiPort#installation)
+4. Hook up your connectivity module: see the [ESPBiPort Installation section](https://github.com/Sharuchakalaka7/ESPBiPort#installation)

 #### Software Components:
 1. Ensure you have the Arduino IDE installed, or a similar environment
 2. Download and open this repository on your environment
+3. In the [`config.h`](https://github.com/Sharuchakalaka7/ArduinoSensors/blob/main/config.h) file, replace the `ssid`, `pswd`, and `serverHost` strings with your information [^1]
-3. Upload/Flash the program onto the Arduino UNO
+4. Upload/Flash the program onto the Arduino UNO
-4. If you have the ESP hooked up to the Arduino board, disconnect and reconnect the power supply to synchronize
+5. If you have the ESP hooked up to the Arduino board, disconnect and reconnect the power supply to synchronize

+[^1]: For `serverHost`, use the IP address of the computer running the [Field Server](https://github.com/Sharuchakalaka7/FieldServer)

 ---